Review Of Eden BodyWorks Lavender Aloe Anti-Breakage Deep Conditioner

 • Lavender Oil

-• Cetyl Alcohol which is non-drying and softens hair
+• Cetyl Alcohol, which is non-drying and softens hair

-• Cetearyl Alcohol which is hydrating and moisturizing
+• Cetearyl Alcohol, which is hydrating and moisturizing

 The directions of the deep conditioner say to “Apply a generous amount to clean, wet hair.
 Leave in for 20 minutes minimum, then rinse.”
 And if you want greater absorption into your hair you can use a steam cap or hooded dryer to add some heat.

-I’ve been following the directions pretty closely except for how long I’ve left the deep conditioner on.
+I’ve been following the directions pretty closely, except for how long I’ve left the deep conditioner on.
 I typically leave my deep conditioners on for 20-40 minutes.
-My sweet spot is 20-30 minutes but sometimes I may go longer if I get distracted or caught up in a task or activity.
+My sweet spot is 20-30 minutes, but sometimes I may go longer if I get distracted or caught up in a task or activity.

-I also use heat or steam when deep conditioning For heat I use my Hot Head Microwavable Cap and for steam, I use my hair steamer.
+I also use heat or steam when deep conditioning.
+For heat, I use my Hot Head Microwavable Cap, and for steam, I use my hair steamer.

-It has an interesting smell that isn’t terrible but it’s not as nice a smell as my other deep conditioners and hair masks.
-Thankfully the smell doesn’t linger on my hair though it does linger in my shower for at least a few hours afterward.
+It has an interesting smell that isn’t terrible, but it’s not as nice a smell as my other deep conditioners and hair masks.
+Thankfully, the smell doesn’t linger on my hair, though it does linger in my shower for at least a few hours afterward.

-While the Eden BodyWorks site says you can buy their products in select retail stores, the key word there is select.
-I’m finding fewer and fewer products from this brand sold in stores near me in North Carolina and even when I lived in Florida they were hard to find.
+While the Eden BodyWorks site says you can buy their products in select retail stores, the keyword there is select.
+I’m finding fewer and fewer products from this brand sold in stores near me in North Carolina, and even when I lived in Florida, they were hard to find.

-I think your best bet to purchase the Lavender Aloe Anti-Breakage Deep Conditioner is from the Eden BodyWorks Amazon store or their website.
+I think your best bet is to purchase the Lavender Aloe Anti-Breakage Deep Conditioner from the Eden BodyWorks Amazon store or their website.
 I bought it from the Amazon store.

 Will you give the Eden BodyWorks Lavender Aloe Anti-Breakage Deep Conditioner a try?